-Tryon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tryon is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Tryon who work in food service (12.78%), office and administrative support (8.71%), and sales jobs (8.57%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tryon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tryon is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Tryon who work in sales jobs (21.12%), management occupations (11.34%), and community and social services (9.60%).

 Of important note, Tryon is also a town of artists.
 Tryon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Tryon’s character.

-Tryon is a somewhat ethnically-diverse town.
 The people who call Tryon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tryon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tryon include Scots-Irish, English, Irish, and Scottish.
+Important ancestries of people in Tryon include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Tryon is English.
-Other important languages spoken here include French and Scandinavian languages.
+Other important languages spoken here include French and Spanish.